 The custom HTML block inserts a blank block into your page, which can then be customized as you see fit using HTML and/or Liquid.
 Please note that custom code is an advanced feature, and as such, the functionality cannot be guaranteed.
 You can learn more about using custom HTML blocks in this article.

 Whereas a block has a single component, block layouts are templates consisting of multiple components that can be used for a variety of functions.
-For example, the Image with Text layout lets you insert an image and text field to your page side-by-side:
+For example, the Image with Text layout lets you insert an image and text field to your page side-by-side.

 Once you add an Image with Text block, you can change whether the image displays to the left or right of the text using the Layout dropdown menu.
 Recommended image sizes (desktop and mobile) are 1200 x 800px (landscape), 1200 x 1600px (portrait).
 Minimum pixel width should be 1000 px.
 Click Upload Image to open the file upload modal and upload your desired image.
-The Image Alt Text here, and specify a URL link for an image using Image Link to URL.
+You can also set Image Alt Text here, and specify a URL link for an image using Image Link to URL.
 You can adjust the content width of your images in the Design tab.

 Use the Heading Text and Text fields to edit the text that displays to whatever you'd like.

-Use the Heading Text and Subheading Text fields to change the text that displays on the banner.
+- Heading Text and Subheading Text fields change the text that displays on the banner.

-The Text with Image Layout grid comes with three different columns, but you can add more by clicking the Add New button.
+The Text with Image Grid comes with four different columns, but you can add more products by clicking the Add New button.
 In each different column, click Upload Image to add an image.
-Alt Text is what will appear if your image fails to load, and is used for SEO purposes.
+Image Alt Text can also be set here, as well as a URL link for the image using Image Link to URL.

 Use the Heading Text and Text fields to change the text that displays on the column.